Boosting the Power of Kernel Two-Sample Tests

-In this paper we propose a strategy for augmenting the power of the classical (single) kernel two-sample test by borrowing strengths from multiple kernels.
-Specifically, we propose a new test statistic which combines MMD estimates from $r \geq 1$ kernels using their sample Mahalanobis distance.
-The advantage of aggregating across a collection of kernels/bandwidths is that the test can simultaneously deal with cases which require both small and large bandwidths, and, hence, detect both global and local differences more effectively.
-To understand the asymptotic properties of the test we derive the joint distribution of the vector of MMD estimates under $H_0$, which can be described using bivariate stochastic integrals, and, as a consequence, derive the asymptotic distribution of the Mahalanobis aggregated MMD (MMMD) statistic under $H_0$ (Section \ref{sec:H0asymptotic}).
+\item {\it Asymptotic Properties}: We derive the joint distribution of the vector of MMD estimates under $H_0$, which can be described using bivariate stochastic integrals, and, as a consequence, derive the asymptotic distribution of the Mahalanobis aggregated MMD (MMMD) statistic under $H_0$ (Section \ref{sec:H0asymptotic}).
 Moreover, using the kernel Gram matrix representation we develop a multiplier bootstrap approach that allows us to efficiently compute the rejection threshold for the MMMD statistic and show that the resulting test is universally consistent (Section \ref{sec:H0implementation}).
-Next, we establish the asymptotic (Pitman) efficiency of the proposed test by deriving its power against local alternatives in the well-known contamination model (Section \ref{sec:asymptoticpower}).
-In Section \ref{sec:H1asymptotic} we derive the joint distribution of MMD estimates and, consequently, that of the MMMD statistic, under the alternative.
+Next, we derive the distribution of the proposed test against local alternatives in the well-known contamination model (Section \ref{sec:asymptoticpower}).
+In Appendix \ref{sec:H1asymptotic} of the supplementary material we derive the joint distribution of MMD estimates and, consequently, that of the MMMD statistic, under the alternative.

-In Section \ref{sec:experiments} we perform extensive simulations to compare our MMMD based test with various single kernel MMD tests (with bandwidths chosen based on the median heuristic).
-The experiments show that the MMMD method outperforms the single kernel tests and also the graph-based Friedman-Rafsky test \cite{friedman1979multivariate} across a range alternatives and dimensions, showcasing the efficacy of our aggregation method.
-In Section \ref{sec:data} we apply the proposed method to compare images of digits in the noisy MNIST dataset.
-The MMMD effectively distinguishes different digits for significantly more noisy images compared to its single kernel counterparts, again illustrating the advantage of using multiple kernels.
+\item {\it Finite-Sample Performance}: In Section \ref{sec:experiments} and Appendix \ref{sec:experimentsadditional} of the supplementary materials, we perform extensive simulations to compare our MMMD based test with various single kernel MMD tests (with bandwidths chosen based on the median heuristic).
+The experiments show that the MMMD method outperforms the single kernel tests and also the graph-based Friedman-Rafsky test \citep{friedman1979multivariate} across a range alternatives and dimensions, showcasing the efficacy of our aggregation method.
+To further reinforce the benefits of our aggregation scheme we also compare the MMMD test with bandwidth optimized single-kernel tests (as in \citet{gretton2012optimal,liu2020learning}) and with $p$-value combination methods (see Section \ref{sec:bandwithoptimizedcombination}).